Distributors: Consignment Inventory Management Costs Less Than You Think

 But there’s an app that changes all that.
 There’s no need to keep that money tied up.
 In fact, the eTurns TrackStock App offers automated inventory replenishment that can identify the ideal minimum and maximum inventory levels at a customer site, as well as which products don’t need to be stocked onsite -- all based on a customer's actual usage.

 Distributors overstock customer stockrooms because they are afraid of not having what the customer needs when they need it.
 While you want to service your customer’s needs, acting out of fear isn’t effective.
 It’s a stressful guessing game that doesn’t accurately reflect your customers’ actual usage habits and can lead to inefficient stocking choices.
-After all, there are risks associated with keeping product on the shelves for long periods of time.
+After all, there are risks associated with keeping products on the shelves for long periods of time.
 The longer an item sits, the greater the risk of damage, theft or obsolescence.

 How can distributors be confident that they can offer what the customer needs while stocking less product?